Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 • the baby's current weight

-• the baby’s approximate length
+• the baby's approximate height

 Popular Baby Knitting Projects